-The project will provide the mine with two shafts capable of ore-hoisting.
-To transport ore from the new mining area to production shafts, a conveyance system will be constructed underground.
-This will minimise cost and ramp up time.
+The project provided the mine with two shafts capable of ore-hoisting.
+To transport ore from the new mining area to production shafts, a conveyance system was constructed underground.
+This minimises cost and ramp up time.

-The expansion will also oversee addition of mining machines, underground services and infrastructure for power.
-A new mill will be constructed besides the existing mill to process 2Mt of additional finished products every year.
+The expansion also included the addition of mining machines, underground services and infrastructure for power.
+A new mill was constructed beside the existing mill to process 2Mt of additional finished products every year.

 The mine has two concrete-sealed, 1,000m-deep shafts for production and service within the Blairmore formation.

 Rocanville uses a long room-and-pillar method of mining.
 Ore is mined from rooms in three passes, separated by pillars supporting the overlying strata.
-Five automated Marietta two- and four-rotor continuous miners, each capable of extracting 650t/h of ore, form the production fleet.
+Five automated Marietta two-rotor and four-rotor continuous miners, each capable of extracting 650tph of ore, form the production fleet.

 In addition to automating its Marietta miners to measure ore grades and mine selectively, the company installed a central control room at Rocanville from which the entire mine, surface and underground, is controlled.

-The central control system, supplied by Allen-Bradley, oversees all aspects of the mine and mill operation, and has maximised ore extraction and recovery since it was commissioned.
+The central control system, supplied by Allen-Bradley, oversees all aspects of the mine and mill operation and has optimised ore extraction and recovery since it was commissioned.

-Rocanville recirculates a proportion of its ventilating airflow in order to reduce heating costs in winter.
+Rocanville recirculates a proportion of its ventilating airflow to reduce heating costs in winter.